-You know how David plays the Syndrums at the beginning of “Good Times Roll” and “My Best Friend’s Girl” on the first album?
+You know how David plays the Syndrums on “Good Times Roll” and “My Best Friend’s Girl” on the first album?
 Well, those Syndrums were a pretty new technology at the time, and it’s no surprise that David wanted them.
-Using the advance money the band received from Elektra, David worked with Syndrum rep Andy Bergsten to purchase a set, and the two spent some time in fiddling around with them, figuring out the most effective way to incorporate them into The Cars’ songs.
+Using the advance money the band received from Elektra, David worked with Syndrum rep Andy Bergsten to purchase a set, and the two spent some time fiddling around with them in the studio, figuring out the most effective way to incorporate them into The Cars’ songs.

 So on one of those specific nights at The Rexicana, Andy came in and David played the Syndrums for the first time in a live set.
 Barry was floored when he heard the results.
 It was SO revolutionary.
 “Nobody had seen something like that.
 People in the audience were stunned,” Barry recalled, still impressed with the genius of the sound.
 “It was amazing.”

 Those were exhilarating times.
 “Opening for The Cars was really fun, first of all, but second of all, it was educational,” Barry emphasized.
 “We learned a lot about showmanship and about performance and stuff.”